 Why Do Herniated Discs Come Back?

 The treatment for a herniated disc – usually a discectomy or microdiscectomy – is generally very effective.
 Studies have tried to determine why some patients are more prone to recurrent herniated discs than others.
 Possible reasons include:

 - Anatomical Reasons – Spine shape, spacing, health, and more may make some patients more prone to recurrent herniated discs.

 - Lifestyle Reasons – Obesity, weightlifting, smoking, and lack of commitment to recovery may also contribute to recurrence.

 - Disc Degeneration – When the discs of the spine have broken down due to aging and dehydration, it is possible that surgery may be less effective.

-Men seem more likely to have recurrent disc herniation, and it may be more common in those with larger tears.
+Men seem more likely to have a recurrent disc herniation, and it may be more common in those with larger tears.

 It should be noted that recurrent disc herniation may also be the result of other surgeries as well.
-Issue such as segmental instability, stenosis, and more may all play a role, possibly as a result of weaker protection or more pressure on the other spinal discs.
+Issues such as segmental instability, stenosis, and more may all play a role, possibly as a result of weaker protection or more pressure on the other spinal discs.
 Some people may also be more prone to herniation.

 Symptoms of Recurrent Disc Herniation

 Disc herniation tends to have symptoms that are easier to distinguish.
 While many causes of failed back surgery occur gradually, the pain of disc herniation tends to be more immediate and severe.
 Sudden, debilitating pain, especially if it is similar to the previous herniated disc pain, is a sign that the herniation may have come back.